googleprojectzero/fuzzilli/README.md

 Building and running Fuzzilli and the supported JavaScript engines inside Docker and on Google Compute Engine is [also supported](./Cloud).

+## Running in Production

+The basic steps for running the fuzzilAI fuzzer is:

+1. `docker build -t fuzzillai -f Cloud/VRIG/Dockerfile .`
+2. `docker run fuzzillai:latest`

 ### Hacking

 Check out [main.swift](Sources/FuzzilliCli/main.swift) to see a usage example of the Fuzzilli library and play with the various configuration options.
 Next, take a look at [Fuzzer.swift](Sources/Fuzzilli/Fuzzer.swift) for the highlevel fuzzing logic.
 From there dive into any part that seems interesting.